-The rapid pace of business today means we need to use the most efficient and user friendly tools possible.
-We’ve been working hard to make timber cruising and environmental field sampling radically easier by building on the usability of devices like tablets.
-In our ongoing effort for Redefining Forest Technology, see our latest field solution called Prism.
-There’s nothing like Prism - it’s actually fun to use!
+The rapid pace of business today and a lean workforce means foresters can't manage applications and technology at the expense of getting timely and accurate information on forest assets.
+Are you managing plot IDs so you can manuually relate your data?
+Are you sending shapefiles around using email?
+Today it's feasible to complete big cruises without ever touching a file, having to configure rugged devices, or merge data from cruisers.
+We’ve been working hard to dramatically streamline timber cruising and environmental field sampling so subject matter experts can collect data, not manage technology and data.
+Within our ongoing effort for Redefining Forest Technology, see our latest field solution called Prism.
+There’s nothing else like Prism - it’s actually fun to use.
 Our foresters have been using it to simplify and streamline everything that goes into collecting field data, whether for a survival check, sale cruise or wildlife inventory.

 Loggers and site preparation applicators we work with are experiencing increased information demands from many sources including landowners and clients.
 To manage changes in daily operational priorities and keep pace with production, collaboration tools and a common source of information can make all the difference.
-We work with many organizations to enable mapping and information - what we like to call a “Single Version of the Truth” for your operations.
-For example, can anyone look up all current timber sales or treatment blocks and get the same answer?
-Can you easily find the status of jobs and share these or is it all done with phone calls and text messages?
+We work with many organizations to enable mapping and information - what some like to call a “Single Version of the Truth” (SVOT) for your operations.
+Know where authoritative information is, and making it easy and searchable on modern devices means anyone can look up all current timber sales or treatment blocks and know the status, or the assigned contractor.
 We support numerous organizations with tools like OpTrackerTM and powerful real time mapping so that teams can coordinate and track on any device wherever they are working, while also creating the maps and data needed for landowners or clients.

 How We Help